What Is LTL Freight Shipping and How is It Different from the FTL Freight Shipping?

 • Dimensions: Before shipping, be sure to find the height, width, and length of your package.
 The dimensions are critical when calculating costs, and taking an accurate measurement will save you time and money.

 • Documentation: Be sure to have the bill of lading, or BOL, throughout the shipping process.
-This document has all the information about your shipment, and is helpful for the carrier when transporting your goods.
+This document has all the information about your shipment and is helpful for the carrier when transporting your goods.

 LTL freight shipments take a moment to get in order, but with these three notes, you can ensure the process runs smoothly.